kabirpathak/kabirpathak.github.io/_pages/about.md

 <div class="row justify-content-between">
   <div class="col pr-5">
-    <p>Hi, I'm Kabir Pathak, a Senior Full Stack Developer at eLitmus, where I primarily work with Ruby on Rails and React.
+    <p>Hey, I'm Kabir Pathak, a Senior Full Stack Developer at eLitmus, where I primarily work with Ruby on Rails and React.
     I'm passionate about building efficient, scalable web applications and enjoy the collaborative, problem-solving nature of software development.
 I'm also an active contributor to the open-source community, particularly within the Ruby on Rails ecosystem.
 Contributing to <a href="https://github.com/users/kabirpathak/projects/1" target="_blank">open-source</a> allows me to both give back and continue learning from other